-STARVED ROCK COUNTRY COMMUNITY FOUNDATION FUNDS
+FUNDS ESTABLISHED BY THE STARVED ROCK COUNTRY COMMUNITY FOUNDATION BOARD OF DIRECTORS

 Leadership Fund for Now – created by SRCCF to enable us to operate; provide funds for immediate distribution to area agencies and charitable initiatives; and help us build the core administrative fund.
 The Leadership Fund for Now is created with unrestricted gifts, earnings on investments and administrative fees.
 For now, this is where we need your donation the most.